Merzasphor/MWSE/docs/source/lua/type/tes3directInputMouseState.rst

 ----------------------------------------------------------------------------------------------------

 `buttons`_ (`table`_)
+    Read-only.
 The array-style access to 8 buttons states available on the mouse.
 Not all may be used.

 `x`_ (`number`_)
     A basic property of the mouse for the X-axis.